Tyke (elephant): Background

-Tyke lashes out

 According to Tyrone Taylor, the elephant's responsible trainer at the time, Tyke had been involved in three incidents prior to the attack of August 1994:

-April 21–22, 1993

 On April 21, 1993, Tyke escaped through the front doors of the Jaffa Shrine Center in Altoona, Pennsylvania, during a performance, remaining untethered for an hour.
 The rampage caused more than $14,000 in damage.
 An affidavit obtained from a circus worker by the United States Department of Agriculture (USDA) the following day stated that Tyke had also attacked a tiger trainer while the circus was in Altoona.

-July 23, 1993

-On July 23, 1993, Tyke rampaged for twenty-three minutes at the North Dakota State Fair in Minot, North Dakota, injuring handler Michael Pursley and frightened onlookers.
+On July 23, 1993, Tyke rampaged for twenty-three minutes at the North Dakota State Fair in Minot, North Dakota, injuring handler Michael Pursley and frightening onlookers.
 According to USDA and Canadian law enforcement documents, while a Hawthorn elephant named Tyke (possibly the same Tyke involved in the four aforementioned incidents), was performing with Tarzan Zerbini Circus, a handler by the name of John Caudill "was observed beating the single-tusk African elephant in public to the point [where] the elephant was screaming and bending down on three legs to avoid being hit.
 Even when the handler walked by the elephant after this, the elephant screamed and veered away, demonstrating fear from his presence."

 Final rampage and death

 On August 20, 1994, during a performance at Circus International in Honolulu, Hawaii, Tyke trampled and critically injured her groomer, Dallas Beckwith, throwing him around numerous times in the process.
 Her trainer, Allen Campbell, attempted to rescue Beckwith and was subsequently knocked to the ground, dragged and crushed to death under the elephant's massive trunk.
-Tyke then charged out of the arena and outside, injuring publicist Steve Hirano when he tried to stop her from escaping from the circus parking lot.
-A nearby police officer witnessed the rampage and fired multiple shots in the direction of Tyke, distracting her and causing her to flee away from Hirano.
-After a half-hour of chasing Tyke down, two local policemen fired 86 to 87 shots at the 8,000-lb (3600 kg) elephant.
+Miraculously Beckwith only suffered from a broken nose.
+Scared and aggravated, Tyke then charged out of the arena and outside, encountering publicist Steve Hirano, who tried to stop her from escaping from the circus parking lot.
+He closed the gates before she could run out, but as he attempted to lock them, Tyke shoved them back open before he could secure the chain, knocking Hirano to the ground, injuring his ankle in the process.
+A nearby police officer witnessed the rampage and fired multiple shots in the direction of Tyke, distracting her and causing her to flee away from Hirano before she could crush him.
+After a half-hour of chasing Tyke down, two local policemen fired 86 to 87 shots at the 8000 lb elephant.
 Riddled with bullets, Tyke finally collapsed, bled profusely and died of blood loss from the gunshots.